turingschool/curriculum/source/projects/blogger.markdown

 I use another gem in every project: Haml.
 It's an alternative templating language to the default ERB (which you've been using, hence all the view templates ending in `.erb`).
 I also use Sass rather than plain old CSS, and it makes it much, much easier to work with.

 Open your `Gemfile` and add a `gem` line for the gem `haml-rails`.
 Go to your terminal and `bundle` and it should pull down the gem library for you.
-Stop, then restart your server (if using RubyMine, do this via the red square and green play button respectively).
+Stop, then restart your server (in your terminal where the server is running, type `Ctrl-C`, and then type `rails server`).
 Haml is installed and ready to use.
 It will also now be used by the generators to create the template views.
 SASS should already have a line in your `Gemfile`, as it's included by default in Rails these days.
 It might also say `sass-rails`, which includes `sass`.

 Open up a new file in your `app/assets/stylesheets` directory called `styles.css.scss`.
 Let's write some!